caneryasar/ProjectParcel/README.md

 - You begin at a random spot on the map.
 - A pick-up and drop-off location is assigned.
 - Complete the delivery before time runs out to earn points and bonus time.
-- Perform tricks and jumps using ramps and terrain to earn score multipliers.(TBD)
 - The game continues until the countdown ends.

 ---